-Michael Smith: Yeah, much better for maintenance then as well.
+Michaela Light: Yeah, much better for maintenance then as well.

 Nolan Erck: Yeah, exactly.

-Michael Smith: And then you mentioned WireBox- I just shared the screen of the survey question from the ColdFusion State of the Union survey.
-WireBox is- I don’t know if you can see the screen share, but WireBox is the most popular one there.
+Michaela Light: And then you mentioned WireBox- I just shared the screen of the survey question from the ColdFusion State of the Union survey.
+WireBox is- I don't know if you can see the screen share, but WireBox is the most popular one there.
 About 22 percent of folks who took the survey are using that.

 Nolan Erck: Right.

-Michael Smith: And then some other popular ones are DI1 and ColdSpring.
-And then I don’t know what people are doing for custom.
+Michaela Light: And then some other popular ones are DI1 and ColdSpring.
+And then I don't know what people are doing for custom.

 Nolan Erck: I don't know either.
 I've never done that myself.

-Michael Smith: Some people are doing that.
+Michaela Light: Some people are doing that.
 And then lots of people are just not doing any dependency injections.

 Nolan Erck: Right.
 I don't think people realize the benefits to it.
 And dependency injection is one of those things where I think it's a little bit more of an abstract framework than, say an MVC framework is (Model-View-Controller), and there are a lot of what I'll call legacy ColdFusion apps that, or ColdFusion developers, that are still sort of learning the MVC process and getting used to that.
 And one thing that a lot of them know about MVC is that means that they kind of have to start from scratch again with their code base.
 They have to delete all of the CF include or custom based homegrown frameworks that they might have been using and start doing things the Framework 1 way, or the ColdBox way or whatever, and it does mean rebuilding a decent chunk of your original code base.